 Beaches of Anna Maria Island

 Don’t miss the incredible white sand beaches of Anna Maria Island, spread throughout the towns of Anna Maria, Holmes Beach and Bradenton Beach.
 Beaches in these towns offer a great place to soak up the sun, venture into the water or even spot a manatee.
 Head to Bean Point Beach to the north, Coquina Public Beach to the south or Manatee Beach just across the Anna Maria Island Bridge.

 Anna Maria Island beaches are easily accessible by car, bicycle or complimentary island trolley.

 In the town of Anna Maria, visit the secluded Bean Point Beach.
 Located five miles from Compass Hotel (about a 15-minute drive), Bean Point Beach is a quiet and peaceful spot located on the northern tip of Anna Maria Island.
 It’s a fantastic place to walk along the water and enjoy views of Tampa Bay and the Gulf of Mexico—especially at sunset.
-Be aware, this beach is prone to strong currents and swimming is not recommended.
-Some street parking is available, but your best bet is to take a ride share service, bike, or take the free, air-conditioned Anna Maria Island Trolley to the Anna Maria City Pier stop and walk from there—which will take about 15-20 minutes.
+But be aware, this beach is prone to strong currents and swimming is not recommended.
+Some street parking is available, but your best bet is to take a ride share service, bike or hop aboard the free Anna Maria Island Trolley to the Anna Maria City Pier stop and make the 20-minute walk over.
 While you’re in the area, you can pop on over to Pine Avenue for some great shopping in Anna Maria or grab a tasty meal at Pizza Social or gRub Tropical BBQ.